SaileeSakhalkar/communityecology/_pages/about.md

   Knowledge of the R environment is helpful, but not strictly necessary.
 The course is currently being adapted for Shiny, but all functions and scripts are available at the course listing on SIS.

-  Even with code running in R, all functions and scripts are available in advance, and only minor modifcations are necesasry to make the whole thing run.
+  Even with code running in R, all functions and scripts are available in advance, and only minor modifications are necessary to make the whole thing run.

 ___